At the time of writing, Wikipedia introduces its article thus:

 Secondly on page 21 of the print edition, under a headline announcing figures showing a drop in wildlife crime numbers, further evidence of what can be done with this perfidious empiricism.
 Recently released official figures for the years 2016/17 record a total of 231 reported crimes, the lowest for five years, with a conviction rate of 96% for those accused, the highest since 2012.
 After this, a lot of waffle about prevention being the key to combatting wildlife crime and these latest figures being no reason for complacency, quoting evidence given by a Police Scotland representative to Hollyrood’s Environment, Climate Change and Land Reform Committee.
 Finally, mention of concern that crimes against birds had increased slightly in the same year, despite the general trend.

-This is all very well, but it hardly warrants the exuberant headline; figures from two years ago do not signify anything happening in the present, and a more detailed breakdown indicating a rise in crimes against birds might support the idea that this was the beginning of a particular trend.
+This is all very well, but it hardly warrants the exuberant headline; figures from two years ago do not signify anything happening in the present, and a more detailed breakdown indicating a rise in crimes against birds might support the idea that this was the beginning of a specific new trend.
 But we will not know if this is indeed the case until official figures for the subsequent year are released, presumably next year, thus maintaining a two year retrospective blindspot.
-So again we see this laborious empiricism failing to see what is going on now, and further that gross headline figures from two years ago might actually contribute to obscuring more complex truths.
+Again we see this laborious empiricism failing to see what is going on now, and further that gross headline figures from two years ago might actually contribute to obscuring more complex truths.

 More reliable and up to date reporting of the extent of crimes against protected birds of prey, for example, can be found at the UK’s preeminent Raptor Persecution site.
 Here a much more dynamic kind of empiricism is used to paint a more nuanced picture of the actual state of affairs, which points to a clear relation between the extent of crimes against wildlife and the vested interests of the land owning classes.